zajitschek/metaanalysis/chapters/chapter2.md

 Decision trees are visual representations of our inclusion criteria and decisions we have to make when screening literature.
 Importantly, good decision trees can make screening the literature faster and more reliable.
 Briefly, if the initial (most general) questions representing screening criteria are not fulfilled, the study gets excluded and there is no need to evaluate the remaining criteria, so we save some time.

-You can make your decision trees by hand, make a flow chart in Power Point or use any MindMapping software (if you want to go that route - I recommend Visually Understanding the Enviroment, [VUE] (https://vue.tufts.edu/)).
+You can make your decision trees by hand, make a flow chart in Power Point or use any MindMapping software (if you want to go that route - I recommend Visually Understanding the Enviroment, [VUE](https://vue.tufts.edu/).

 The screening of literature is usually done in two stages:
   1. abstract +  title + keywords